As a busy mom, we are always looking for ways to find more time to do the things we need to do as well as make time to do the things we want to do.

 #4 Plan a consistent daily planning session

-Another tip for planning effectively is to plan a consistent time to do your planning each day that works best for you!
+Another good idea for planning effectively is to plan a consistent time to do your planning each day that works best for you!
 Some people prefer to plan in the mornings, while others find it more productive to do so after work or before bed.
+Whichever you choose, having a planning session as part of your daily habit is an effective way to keep your busy schedule in check.

 The benefits of using a planner in the morning are that you will be more aware of how to best use your time and can plan for any distractions or interruptions.
 Morning planning can also help you to set your intention for the day.

-The benefits of using planners at night are that when we are more relaxed, we can think through our day and plan for the next.
+The benefits of using planners at night are that when we are more relaxed, we can think through our day and plan for the next day.
 Night planning also allows us to wind down as we think about what went well and what didn’t today.

 We’re all different and have our own individual likes and dislikes when it comes to planning, but regardless of when you plan consistency is key.
 Setting a consistent planning session is important because it can help you more easily to make room in our schedules as you see patterns in your habits and routines.